-Currently, the SWQB only collects equipment blanks for dissolved metals, hardness, and DOC at a frequency of 10% of the total number of samples collected for a given fun.
+Currently, the SWQB only collects equipment blanks for dissolved metals, hardness, and DOC at a frequency as prescribed in the Definition and Acronyms Section of this SOP.

 The SWQB also collects a trip blank for VOC samples at a frequency of 1 per sample run.